Aiming Low Is Harder -- Induction for Lower Bounds in Probabilistic Program Verification: Lower bounds on the expected runtime

 In order to establish that the subinvariant $I$ is in fact a lower bound, we are still left to prove conditional difference boundedness of $I$.
 For this, we first make the following annotations:

 Now that we have determined $\smash{\wp{\mathit{outer~loop~body}}{\bigl| I - I(s) \bigr|}}$, we finally bound $\Diff{I}$:

 Hence, $\Diff{I}$ is bounded by a constant, as $N$ is constant \emph{within} the program $C_{\mathit{cc}}$.
 Finally, we would still have to show $\charwpnoindex{\guard}{C}{t}(I) \pprec \infty$, which is easily checked and thus omitted here.
-This concludes our lower bound proof for the coupon collector's problem. \end{example} {}In the example above, we have verified that $N \harm{N}$ is a lower bound on the expected runtime of the coupon collector program.
+This concludes our lower bound proof for the coupon collector's problem. \end{example}

+In the example above, we have verified that $N \cdot \harm{N}$ is a lower bound on the expected runtime of the coupon collector program.
 This lower bound enjoys several nice properties: For one, our lower bound is an \emph{exact} asymptotic lower bound.
 Another fact is that our lower bound is a \emph{strict} lower bound.
 The actual runtime is a bit higher, as we have omitted some constants.
 This is, however, a desirable fact, as often we are only interested in the asymptotic runtime and do not wish to bother with the constants.
 Notice further, that we never had to find the limit of any sequence.
 Loop semantics (be it $\wpsymbol$ or $\ertsymbol$) were all applied only finitely many times in order to verify a tight asymptotic lower bound.\footnote{This is also true for the technique we used for the inner loop.} All in all, the above example demonstrates the effectiveness of our inductive lower bound rule.